corymsmith/react-native-icons/README.md

 }
 ```

-* Add the font files you want to use into `android/app/src/main/assets` from `node_modules/react-native-icons/fonts`
+* Copy the font files and .json files for the fonts you want to use into `android/app/src/main/assets` from `node_modules/react-native-icons/fonts`

 ## Not supported on Android yet:
 - Tab Bar